Epilepsy Care Pathway

 First seizure

-After a first seizure, either go to A&E for an initial examination and investigations (such as scans or blood tests) OR visit your GP
+After a first seizure, you may have gone to A&E for an initial examination and investigations (such as scans or blood tests) OR you might visit your GP

 Went to A&E